 5. SteelSeries Sensei 310 Gaming Mouse

 The star of the show on the SteelSeries Sensei 310 is the TrueMove3 sensor.
-While this SteelSeries mouse doesn't offer the best sensitivity settings we've encountered, it is a very accurate mouse built with the needs of pro athletes in mind.
-The split trigger right and left buttons promise a life span of 50 million clicks, and the SteelSeries Sensei offers true one to one tracking and it promises a malfunction speed of 350 IPS.
+While this SteelSeries mouse doesn't offer the best sensitivity settings we've encountered, it is a very accurate mouse built with the needs of pro gamers in mind.
+The split trigger right and left buttons promise a life span of 50 million clicks, and the SteelSeries Sensei gaming mouse offers true one to one tracking and it promises a malfunction speed of 350 IPS.

 6. BenQ Zowie FK2 Ambidextrous Gaming Mouse

 Regardless of whether you're left- or right-handed, you can count on this BenQ Zowie mouse for first-person shooters to feel comfortable in your grip.
-And it's an incredibly easy to use mouse too.
+And it's an incredibly easy to use gaming mouse too.
 While it doesn't offer any built-in software, the BenQ Zowie has the advantage of a simple plug and play design that can work with every major operating system.

 7. HyperX Pulsefire FPS Pro – Gaming Mouse

 If imitation is the highest form of flattery, HyperX is doing a great job praising Razer.
-The PulseFire bears a tight resemblance to the DeathAdder Elite, and it manages to stick well to both the quality and the look of the revered mouse.
+The PulseFire bears a tight resemblance to the Razer DeathAdder Elite, and it manages to stick well to both the quality and the look of the revered mouse.
 And with Amazon currently offering the PulseFire for half of its retail price, it's one of the best investments a gamer can make.
 Six programmable buttons are built into the design, and all of them can be customized using the HyperX Ingenuity software platform.

 8. Razer Naga Trinity Gaming Mouse

-If you're not all that well versed in serious mouses gaming models, you may be a bit intimidated by the Razer Naga.
+If you're not all that well versed in serious gaming mice models, you may be a bit intimidated by the Razer Naga.
 This beast of a mouse comes with three attachable side plates that offer you either two, seven, or 12 button configurations that are fully programmable.
 While that may seem like a lot, it can be a huge asset for more complex games like Destiny that add in a whole range of roleplaying elements and ability cooldowns.
 Regardless of your needs, you should be able to find a configuration that suits you.

 As you might expect from a Razer mouse, this FPS model comes with 16.8 million RGB color options, and it sports a surprisingly ergonomic design considering how crowded the buttons can appear at a single glance.
 This is a serious mouse that might not appeal to everyone but is perfect if you like to meticulously program macros.